 The reason your tie clashes with your shirt probably stems from the two contrasting colors cranked to the same intensity – “contrasting” here meaning color-pairs across the color wheel, like orange and blue or yellow and purple.
 (Note that one is a composite of two primaries, while the other is a primary.)

 Image provided by Shutterstock

 cranked to the same intensity, next to each other, and it can seem like they’re vibrating angrily, or suffused in an aura or halo.
 Albers explained the effect as an after-image from one color blurring the boundary line, giving it a jumpy feel.
 (That’s if you’re not actually just color-blind – more on that in Day 5.)

 What’s most important for designers to understand about color theory is simple.
 It gives us ways to categorize and communicate about an otherwise elusive visual phenomenon.

 Understanding color’s interactions with each is deep and all-absorbing, but only a few basics are necessary to plunge deeply into this play with intelligence.

-Gain more color theory knowledge by signing up for the Color Theory in Graphic Design course.
+Color Theory in Graphic Design course.
 Or check out the book, “Ultimate Guide to Color.”
 Grow in your understanding of how color works, and how you can make it work for your design work.
 With comprehensive information on color design and over 300 color images, discover a wide range of examples, techniques, inspiration, and solutions to fit your need – whatever your discipline.